The Hermitian Distance degree of an Algebraic Variety: Preliminaries

 where $c$ is the codimension of $X$.
-The $\ED(X)$ is the constant number, on a dense subset, of solution of the critical ideal \eqref{conded}.
-However, to make a geometric sense of critical points for the Euclidean distance one has to restrict the attention to real points, critical point will be a point $\V_{\R}$ in the zero locus of the critical ideal of a point $\bu\in\V_{\R}$.
-To make this clearer we introduce the following notion.
+The \emph{Euclidean distance degree} of $X$ is the constant number of solutions of the critical ideal \eqref{conded} for $\bu$ in a Zariski-open subset of $\V$, and it is denoted $\ED(X)$.
+However, to make a geometric sense of critical points for the Euclidean distance we need to restrict our attention to real solutions.
+The critical points are only the solutions in $\V_{\R}$ of the critical ideal of a point $\bu\in\V_{\R}$.
+To make this distinction clearer we introduce the following notation.

-\begin{Def} Let $X\subseteq\V$ be a real algebraic variety and $\hat{q}$ a positive symmetric bilinear form on $\V$, the \emph{real Euclidean distance degree} of $X$ is the subset of $\N$ consisting on the numbers of critical points of $\hat{q}_{\bu}$ which do not vary in an open set, with respect to the topology induced by $\hat{q}$, containing $\bu$ and it is denoted $\rED(X)$. \end{Def}
+\begin{Def} Let $X\subseteq\V$ be a real algebraic variety and $\hat{q}$ be a (positive) symmetric bilinear form on $\V$.
+The \emph{real Euclidean distance degree} of $X$ is the subset of $\N$ consisting in the numbers of critical points of $\hat{q}_{\bu}$ which do not vary for $\bu$ in an Euclidean-open subset of $\V_{\R}$, and it is denoted $\rED(X)$. \end{Def}

-From the definition, it holds $\max\rED(X)\leq\ED(X)$ and it is common to have equality $\ED=\max\rED$.
-As an example we recall the results on conics for which there holds the equalities
+By definition, it holds $\max\rED(X)\leq\ED(X)$ and it is common to have equality $\ED=\max\rED$.
+As an example, for the conics there hold the equalities